How to Get Rid of Bed Bugs

 If we discover bed bugs on your property, a Batzner bed bug specialist will discuss the two treatment options with you and recommend a plan of action.
 Which treatment we recommend depends on the number of infested rooms, how widespread the pests are, costs, and other case-dependent factors.

 Thoroughly preparing for your bed bug treatment is crucial for a successful treatment.
-Plan for people and pets to vacate the building, treat clothing and fabrics in the dryer, store personal items (such as books or toys) in airtight bins, and follow all other instructions on the preparation checklists and from your service professional.
+Plan for people and pets to vacate the building, treat clothing and fabrics in the dryer, store personal items (such as books or toys) in airtight bins, and follow all other instructions on the preparation checklists and from your service specialist.

 Conventional bed bug treatments use a concentrated application on harborage locations.
 This method typically includes three applications, each scheduled two weeks apart to coincide with the bed bug reproduction and incubation cycles.
 Tenants and pets must vacate during the service and can return after the treated areas have dried (typically four hours from the time we arrive for service).